-We find that across tracks, the extent of the miscalibration in the morning-line odds predicts the extent of the favorite-longshot bias in the parimutuel odds.
+Across tracks, the extent of the miscalibration in the morning-line odds predicts the extent of the favorite-longshot bias in the parimutuel odds.
 Some tracks provide well-calibrated morning-line odds, and parimutuel odds at those tracks do not exhibit a favorite-longshot bias.
-Other tracks embed a severe favorite-longshot bias in the morningline odds, and parimutuel odds at those tracks reflect a severe favorite-longshot bias.
+Other tracks embed a severe favorite-longshot bias in the morning-line odds, and parimutuel odds at those tracks reflect a severe favorite-longshot bias.